yinleiCoder/yinleiCoder/README.md

 # Hi!🖐️ i am **yinlei** from China💕

-I used to work on China Unicom Company(中国联通绵阳市分公司).
+I used to work on China Unicom Company.

 ```go
 package main